 Getting Back to Bacharach

 I shared with him the fact that I was returning to the town that I had visited when I was at university and I was gathering information and taking photos of some of the historical buildings for a Cvent Blog feature.
 He shared the fact that he is also a writer and that his main profession is restoring historical buildings.
-He had, in fact restored Posthof Bacharach, the original post office at Bacharach with buildings dating back to 1724.
-It was a holiday in Germany (Pentecost) so he offered to accompany back to Bacharach and volunteered to be my tour guide.
+He had, in fact restored Posthof Bacharach, the original post office at Bacharach with buildings dating back to 1579.
+It was a holiday in Germany (Pentecost) so he offered to accompany me back to Bacharach and volunteered to be my tour guide.
 After a short taxi ride, we were there.

 Behind the Scenes in Bacharach